jaked/ocaml-backtrace-patch/README.markdown

 # OCaml backtrace patch 0.5

 This is a patch to OCaml to show backtraces in the toplevel and from dynamically loaded code.
-For OCaml 3.10.x, adds Printexc functions for recording backtraces which are similar to the 3.11.x ones.
+For OCaml 3.10.x, it adds `Printexc` functions for recording backtraces which are similar to the 3.11.x ones.

 Debugging information is loaded when code is loaded (stock OCaml loads it only when a backtrace is generated), so the memory footprint may be